October 14th, 2018

 0640 – 1800

-Everthing was soaked in the morning and I packed a very wet tent.
+Everything was soaked in the morning and I packed a very wet tent.
 But the sky was clear and we were treated to a unique scene.
 There were clouds in the valleys, making it look like the ocean had come in to swallow everything but the mountain peaks.
 We were now atop a series of islands.
+It was a stunning sight to behold.

 We climbed and descended a lot today…8100′ up and 6500′ down.
 It was tiring but at least it stayed relatively cool all day.
 For lunch, we came to a trailhead with a water spigot…the first water since our camp 17 miles back.
 Kuba and Alpine were there, along with 3 guys: Ken, Gustavo, and Temoc.